DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

 # Task 4: Exploring and testing the ruleset

-In this task, you learn how to open and explore a RuleApp in the Rule Execution Server console, and test a ruleset with a REST request.
+In this task, you learn how to open and explore a RuleApp in the Decision Server console, and test a ruleset with a REST request.

-The Rule Execution Server console is used to manage and execute rulesets, trace executions, and display the rules in RuleApps.
+The Decision Server console is used to manage and execute rulesets, trace executions, and display the rules in RuleApps.

-In this task, you explore your deployed artifacts in the Rule Execution Server console.
+In this task, you explore your deployed artifacts in the Decision Server console.
 You make sure the status of the ruleset is enabled for execution, and send a JSON-formatted REST request to the ruleset.

 ## Step 1: Viewing the deployed RuleApp

-You view the RuleApp in the Rule Execution Server console and check the status of the ruleset.
+You view the RuleApp in the Decision Server console and check the status of the ruleset.

 **Procedure**

-1. Sign in to your instance of the Rule Execution Server console by using odmAdmin as the user name and password.
+1. Sign in to your instance of the Decision Server console by using odmAdmin as the user name and password.
 2. Click the **Explorer** tab.
 3. In the Navigator, expand **RuleApps**, and then /mydeployment/1.0.
-You see that the Rule Execution Server console contains version 1.0 of mydeployment, which contains version 1.0 of Miniloan\_ServiceRuleset:
+You see that the Decision Server console contains version 1.0 of mydeployment, which contains version 1.0 of Miniloan\_ServiceRuleset:

  ![Image shows the navigation menu](../images/scrn_deploy_resnav_icp.jpg)